LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 in other languages.
 In addition, being a superset of Prolog, terms such as *predicate* and *method* are often used interchangeably.
 Logtalk inherits most of its nomenclature from Smalltalk, arguably (and somehow sadly) not the most popular OOP language nowadays.

+Note that the same terms can have different meanings in different languages.
+A good example is *class*.
+The support for meta-classes in e.g. Smalltalk translates to a concept of class that is different is key aspects from the concept of class in e.g. Java or C++.
+Other terms that can have different meanings are *delegation* and *forwarding*.
+There are also cases where the same concept is found under different names in some languages (e.g. *self* and *this*) but that can also mean different concepts in other languages.
+Always be aware of these differences and be cautious with assumptions carried from other programming languages.

 In this section, we map nomenclatures from popular OOP languages such as Smalltalk, C++, Java, and Python to the Logtalk nomenclature.
 The Logtalk distribution includes several examples of how to implement common concepts found in other languages, complementing the information in this section.

 .. _nomenclature_smalltalk: